Statistical hypothesis testing for differences between layers in dynamic multiplex networks: Methods and results

 \begin{assumption}[Convergence of Gram matrices] Consider a sequence of matrices $(\Xmat_n, \Ymat_n)$, $\Xmat_n\in\mathbb{R}^{nK\times d},\ \Ymat_n\in\mathbb{R}^{nT\times d}$.
 We require the existence of positive definite matrices $\Delta_X,\Delta_Y \in\mathbb{R}^{d \times d}$ such that $n^{-1}\Xmat_n^\intercal \Xmat_n \to \Delta_X$ and $n^{-1}\Ymat_n^\intercal \Ymat_n \to \Delta_Y$. \end{assumption}

 The prescribed growth rate of the singular values of $\Pmat_n$ in Assumption~\ref{assump:Pmat-singularvals} is a mild condition which follows naturally from the interpretation of the rows of $\Xmat_n$ and $\Ymat_n$ as latent positions with magnitudes not dependent on the total number of nodes in the graph.
-Assumption \ref{assum:Q_sing_values} corresponds to a requirement that the latent positions for individual nodes exhibit a form of stability as $n$ increases.
+Assumption \ref{assum:Q_sing_values} corresponds to a requirement that the latent positions for individual nodes exhibit a form of regularity as $n$ increases and ensures that the alignment between the given latent position sequence and the theoretical spectral embedding is stable.
 These assumptions are automatically satisfied in the setting where the latent positions for each node are treated as samples from a shared distribution \citep[\textit{cf. Propositions~3~and~12,}][]{baum2024doubly}.

 Under Assumptions~\ref{assump:Pmat-singularvals}~and~\ref{assum:Q_sing_values}, we obtain the following key theoretical results on the asymptotic behavior of the proposed test statistic $\Tduase$ when combined with a test that rejects $H_0^n$ if its observed value is larger than a constant $C$.